News and blog

 Debug Mode

-Group Policy Support
+Group Policy Deployment and Configuration

 Agent Networking and Output Features